The Liechtenstein Constitution

 Liechtenstein's constitution of 1921 remained largely unchanged despite the political turbulence and upheavals in 20th century Europe.
 Only in 2003, after a comprehensive debate on the role of the monarchy in Liechtenstein, a major constitutional reform took place.
 In a referendum, 64.3 percent of the people voted in favour of the reform proposed by the Princely House.
 The counter-proposal received only 16.6 percent of the votes.
 The turnout was 87.7 percent

-A politically active monarchy on a democratic basis
+A constitutional monarchy on a democratic basis

-The constitutional reform of 2003 follows the Princely House's vision of a politically active monarchy on a democratic basis.
+The 2003 constitutional reform follows the vision of the Princely House of a state-supporting monarchy on a democratic basis.
 This represents the synthesis of monarchy with democratic legitimacy, both embedded in the social and political structure of the country.
-Prince Hans Adam II has clearly stated his personal political conviction and philosophy in his book "The State in the Third Millennium", published in 2009 and since translated into many languages.
-His vision of harmoniously strengthening the forces of democracy as well as the monarchy already found lasting expression in the constitutional reform of 2003, which also enshrines the principle of self-determination for the municipalities.
-Thus, the municipalities have the possibility to withdraw from the Principality, provided that a voting majority of a municipality decides so in accordance with Art.
-4 of the Constitution.
+In his book The State in the Third Millennium, published in 2009 and since translated into many languages, Prince Hans-Adam II clearly sets out his personal political convictions and philosophy.
+His vision of strengthening the forces of democracy and monarchy in a harmonious way was already expressed in the 2003 constitutional reform, which also enshrines the principle of self-determination for the municipalities.
+This means that the municipalities have the option of leaving the Principality, provided that a majority of the municipalities with voting rights decides to do so in accordance with Article 4 of the Constitution.

 The right to a referendum on the abolition of the monarchy